InfamousMusicify/Thermodynamic/README.md

 __Info:__
 Sneak to set off bombs instantly!
 Set fuse to -1 to turn fuses off.
+Turn fuse and sneak off and then sneak, to place without reactions. (soft off, at will)
 Set thermodynamic toggle to -1 to turn it back on if you turned it off previously.
 *If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*